Honesta missio

 The honesta missio was the honorable discharge from the military service in the Roman Empire.
 The status conveyed particular privileges (praemia militiae).
 Among other things, an honorably discharged legionary was paid discharge money from a treasury established by Augustus, the aerarium militare, which amounted to 12,000 sesterces for the common soldier and around 600,000 sesterces for the primus pilus until the Principate of Caracalla.

 Specific privileges

 The honorably discharged legionary also presumably received a certificate after a service of approximately 20 to 26 years.
 Only a few, called tabulae honestae missionis, have been preserved, presumably because most were made of ephemeral materials.
+Emperor Augustus began the practice of granting retired soldiers a benefit known as the missio nummaria which gave soldiers financial compensation.
+Legionaries could earn the equivalent of 10 to 13 years of their wages from this.
+Another benefit was a land grant known as the missio agraria.